Peculiar-Software-Ltd/APE/java/README.md

 -------------------

 The Java Interface for APE can be compiled into a single jar-file `attempto-ape.jar`.
+This is a reproducible build of the Java Interface

 First install SWI-Prolog's JPL into your local Maven repository.
 See [install-jpl.sh](install-jpl.sh) for an example on how do it.